 After the first coat has fully dried (according to the manufacturer's directions), lightly sand the entire surface (again, parallel to the grain), using 320-grit sandpaper.
 The polyurethane will sand easily, so be careful not to sand through the thin coat and damage the stain or wood underneath.
 Remove all dust with a vacuum and tack cloth before applying the second coat.

 Repeat these steps until the desired level of protection is achieved.
 For protection, two coats are the minimum, but floors and anything else that will see hard wear or occasional moisture should get at least three coats.
 Each coat also makes the finish a bit smoother.
 After your final coat, you may choose to rub out the finish with #0000 steel wool to a consistent sheen level, followed by an application of paste wax for a nice luster.

 Water-based polyurethanes don't match well with oil-based stains, so if you're applying over stain you'll want to "rough up" the stained surface slightly before applying your water-based polyurethane, using some synthetic steel wool.
 Since oil and water don't mix, this will help prevent the polyurethane from beading on the surface, like water on a freshly waxed car.

-The basic application technique for water-based poly is similar to those for oil-based.
+The basic application technique for water-based poly is similar to that for oil-based.
 Apply a very thin coat of polyurethane with a fine brush, foam pad, or cloth.
 Work with the grain, and avoid applying too much polyurethane to avoid raising the grain.

 Wipe-On and Spray Polyurethanes

 Both wipe-on and spray formulas are a good solution for tricky applications, like fine details or vertical surfaces.
-The light application reduces drips and, again, buildup.
+The light application reduces drips and buildup.
 The primary drawback of these thinner formulas is that you likely will need more coats for a good, protective layer—perhaps five or six coats instead of two or three with conventional brush-on poly.